amixtum/dangerous-deliveries/README.md

 * Apply Cellular Automata = G

-* Look = Semicolon (Press a direction key afterwards to look in that direction)
+* Look = Semicolon (Press a direction key afterwards to look in that direction) It's a good idea to look at what you're standing on by pressing Semicolon, then Period or Tab

 * Move Left = A or H